Media contacts

 Media criteria

-- Broadcast, print and social media news coverage or requests - Please contact the Public/Media Relations office to arrange your visit – 702-822-8543.
+- Broadcast, print and social media news coverage or requests - Please contact the Public/Media Relations office to arrange your visit – 702-378-6527.

 - Interviews - Secure and schedule interviews with staff and Preserve spokespersons as far in advance as possible.

-- Nevada State Museum requests - Contact Dennis McBride at 702-822-8739.
+- Nevada State Museum requests - Contact Hollis Gillespie at 702-822-8739.

 - Non-news Film / TV / Print / Multimedia requests - Non-news related shoots are subject to prior review and approval and may be treated as site rentals subject to location fees.
 Springs Preserve location/talent releases must be signed by production company prior to shoot.
-All non-news requests must be made through our Group Sales department – 702-822-8779.
+All non-news requests must be made through our Group Sales department – 702-822-8758.

 - Documentary, Non-profit requests - are subject to prior review and approval, requiring location/talent releases be signed by production company prior to shoot.

 - Commercial and Personal photography requests - Must be scheduled in advance based on space availability, and location fee, if applicable, must be paid prior to photo shoot.
-Make all photography arrangements through the Springs Preserve Group Sales department - 702-822-8779.
+Make all photography arrangements through the Springs Preserve Group Sales department - 702-822-8758.

 Additional information

-- On-line Newsroom: Images of the Preserve, fact sheets and other media materials are available on the Springs Preserve website.
+- Online Newsroom: Images of the Preserve, fact sheets and other media materials are available on the Springs Preserve website.

 - Historical images of the Springs Preserve site are available by contacting the UNLV Special Collections department at 702-895-2234.